 Error trapping is one of the most important parts of any successful development effort.
 Every function, subroutine, and property that has more than one of code, should have a “Try…Catch” block.
 Refer to the Error Trapping Section of this document for details.

-All functions, subroutines, and properties need a constant with the method and class name

-In order to create a proper audit trail for fixing bugs and identifying errors, the first line of every method will be as follows CONST [[[DLL Name], [EXE Name]], [COMPONENT Name], [METHOD Name]]

-Example:

-constMETHODNAME = “[Logging Controller.clsLogger.Write]”

-The preceding tells us that something happened in the Logging Controller DLL in a class called clsLogger with a method called Write.
-Refer to the Error Trapping section (3.4) for usage.

 Minimize the use of “.” separators to enhance readability and performance

 When referencing an objects methods, properties, or operations the “.” should not be used more than twice.
 If the “.” is being used more than twice, Envision prefers that an assignment to a variable of the referenced item be used.
 This will allow for more readable code and the code will execute faster as segment/offset references are expensive in terms of performance.